The Children with the Golden Locks: Tatar people

 Author James Riordan translated a tale from the Tatar people with the title Altynchech and the Padishah's Wife.
 In this tale, a man has a wife and three daughters.
 The man's wife dies and he remarries.
 His second wife orders him to get rid of his daughters.
 The man digs out a hole in the forest, covers it and draws his daughters to the trap by telling them they will gather berries.
 He guides them to an apple tree and the girls walk over the hole and fall into it.
 The man abandons the trio there and goes back home.
 The girls stay in the hole for days, and survive by eating apples, until the tree has no more fruits.
 After a while, the youngest orders her sisters to climb on top of each other, so she can leave the hole and look for help.
 The youngest daughter climbs out of the hole and happens to find a padishah's hunting party.
 The padishah orders the other girls to be rescued from the hole and inquires each one about their skills: the eldest promises to sew clothes for the entire army with a single thread of linen; the middle one promises to feed the entire army with a single loaf of bread, and the youngest promises she will give birth to a boy and a girl "fairer than the sky at dawn".
 The elder sisters fulfill their boasts, but the padishah chooses the youngest sister as his wife.
 Spurred by envy of their cadette's good fortune, they conspire to replace her: while the padishah is away at war, she gives birth to her promised twins, which the sisters replace for two black skunks and take to the forest to a hermit woman's hut.
 The padishah returns from war and, finding out about his "children", orders his wife to be banished to a hut and to be spat on by the people.
 Meanwhile, the twins are raised by the hermit woman in her hut, the boy becoming a skilled hunter that brings home animal furs for his sister.
 The twins' jealous aunts go to the hermit woman's hut and forces her to cast a spell on the female twin, so she may desire impossible things: first, the wild black stallion; second, the milky lake where the golden duck swims with her ducklings; lastly, for a golden-haired maiden named Altynchech, who lives beyond the Mountains of Heaven.
-The male twin rides the stallion he tamed to Altynchech's palace and shouts for her to come out, warned by the horse of her patrifying powers.
+The male twin rides the stallion he tamed to Altynchech's palace and shouts for her to come out, warned by the horse of her petrifying powers.
 After three shouts, the palace crumbles and the maiden comes with him to his house.
 During a hunt, the padishah sees the boy showing his great hunting prowess and comments with his sisters-in-law, who fear they will be discovered.
 The male twin falls in love with Altynchech, who agrees to marry him after he avenges his mother's shame.
 The boy asks the maiden about their mother, and she reveals the whole truth to the twins.